 Computational Law as an engineering discipline

-Here is such a range from International Association for Artificial Intelligence in Law:
+The range from International Association for Artificial Intelligence in Law looks like this:

 - Formal models of legal reasoning